CatherineTaelman/X-modalBP/README.md

     * gdal
 3)  Create a seperate directory called e.g. 'data' with subdirectories 'Trento' and 'Houston', which contain the Trento and Houston data sets, respectively.
-The path to this directory needs to be added in main.py (see Usage).
+The path to the 'data' directory needs to be added in main.py (see Usage).

 Usage